Interval Bound Interpolation for Few-shot Learning with Few Tasks: Introduction

-Few-shot learning typically requires a large number of diverse training tasks.
-However, real-world few-shot learning scenarios like a medical application may not have sufficient training tasks, due to various constraints such as data collection costs, privacy concerns, and/or data availability in newer domains.
-In such scenarios, few-shot learning methods are prone to overfit on the training tasks, thus limiting the ability to generalization to unseen tasks.
-Various methods have been proposed to mitigate this problem using approaches such as explicit regularization of the learning model \cite{jamal2019task,yin2019meta}, intra-task augmentation \cite{Lee2020Meta,ni2021data,yao2021improving}, and inter-task interpolation to construct new artificial tasks \cite{yao2022metalearning}.
-While inter-task interpolation has been shown to be the most effective among these existing approaches, it suffers from the limitation that the artificially created tasks may be generated away from the task manifold depending on the curvature of the feature embedding space, as there is no natural way to select pairs of task which are close to each other on the manifold (see Figure \ref{fig:mixup}).
-The interval bounds obtained using IBP, on the other hand, are likely to be close to the task embedding as we explicitly minimize the distance between a task and its interval bounds.
-Therefore, we also propose a mechanism to construct artificial tasks in task-scarce scenarios by interpolating between a task and its corresponding IBP bounds (see Figure \ref{fig:ibpi}).
+Various methods have been proposed to mitigate the few-task few-shot problem using approaches such as explicit regularization \citep{jamal2019task,yin2019meta}, intra-task augmentation \citep{Lee2020Meta,ni2021data,yao2021improving}, and inter-task interpolation to construct new artificial tasks \citep{yao2022metalearning}.
+While inter-task interpolation has been shown to be the most effective among these existing approaches, it suffers from the limitation that the artificially created tasks may be generated away from the task manifold depending on the curvature of the feature embedding space, as there is no natural way to select pairs of task which are close to each other on the manifold (Figure \ref{fig:mixup}).
+In contrast, the interval bounds obtained using IBP are likely to be close to the original task embedding as we explicitly minimize the distance between a task and its interval bounds.
+Thus, using them for interpolation will likely keep the generated tasks close to the manifold (Figure \ref{fig:ibi}).

-In essence, the key contributions made in this article advances the existing literature in the following ways: \textbf{(1)} In Section \ref{sec:ibp1}-\ref{sec:ibp2}, we synergize few-shot learning with interval bound propagation \cite{Gowal_2019_ICCV} to explicitly lend the ability to preserve task neighborhoods in the feature embedding space of the few-shot learner. \textbf{(2)} In Section \ref{sec:ibpi}, we further propose an interval bound--based task interpolation technique which is able to create new tasks (as opposed to augmenting each individual task \cite{Lee2020Meta,ni2021data,yao2021improving}), by interpolating between a task sampled from the task distribution and its interval bounds. \textbf{(3)} Unlike existing inter-task interpolation methods \cite{yao2022metalearning} which require batches of paired tasks, the proposed methods act on individual tasks and hence are compatible with both meta-learning as well as metric-learning paradigms of few-shot learning.
+In essence, the key contributions made in this article advance the existing literature in the following ways: \begin{enumerate} \item In Section \ref{sec:ibp}, we present, for the first time, a novel method to synergize few-shot learning with interval bound propagation \citep{Gowal_2019_ICCV} to explicitly lend the ability to preserve task neighborhoods in the feature embedding space of the few-shot learner. \item In Section \ref{sec:ibi}, we propose the interval bound--based task interpolation technique which can create new tasks (as opposed to augmenting each individual task \citep{Lee2020Meta,ni2021data,yao2021improving}) by interpolating between a task sampled from the task distribution and its interval bounds. \item Unlike existing inter-task interpolation methods that require paired tasks for interpolation \citep{yao2022metalearning}, our framework generates new tasks from only a single task.
+This allows the proposed framework to be seamlessly integrated with few-shot learning paradigms. \end{enumerate}